Pretty Maids: 2000s

-In 2000, the band released the album Carpe Diem, which was more melodic than their previous offerings, disappointing certain factions of their fan-base.

-In 2002, Pretty Maids released the album Planet Panic which was a trip back to the heavier sides of their catalogue.

 In 2003, their management company Rock On went bankrupt due to some unwise business moves in September 2002.
 This left Pretty Maids in a bad financial situation and also left them with a lot of legal problems as well as lot of business and copyright mess.

-Lead guitarist Ken Hammer had a heart attack on 6 December 2003.
+In 2003, lead guitarist Ken Hammer had a heart attack.
 He has since recovered completely and has been on stage numerous times since the incident.

 As of July 2005, the drummer since 1991, Michael Fast, decided to leave before the recording of Wake Up to the Real World - an album that was originally intended to be released in 2005, but the initial recordings was postponed to the summer of 2006.
 In April 2006, new drummer Allan Tschicaja (Royal Hunt, Kingdom Come) was announced as Michael Fast's replacement.
 In 2006, Morten Sandager (ex-Mercenary) joined Pretty Maids, playing the keyboards.